komal-untwal/titanic_survival_prediction/README.md

-## Machine Learning project on Classification: titanic_survival_prediction:
+## Machine Learning project on Classification: Titanic Survival Prediction using R.

 The dataset used for this project is synthetic but based on a real dataset (Titanic data) and generated using a CTGAN.(source: kaggle.com)